Territorial Prison

 On March 12, 1951, the 575 inmates at the old prison were transferred by bus to the newly completed Utah State Prison.
 After nine sticks of dynamite had little effect on the heavy walls of the shuttered penitentiary, the demolition of many sections had to be carried out stone by stone.

-Utah State Prison Today
+Utah State Prison Closure

 2022